Malrhis/project-4-codeinstitute/README.md

 2. I want to be able to see how many of each item has left in stock
 3. I want to be able to pay without hassle
 4. I want to be able to leave a review about the products on the website.
+5. I want to be able to see what the site is about at first glance
 ```

 <br>